 Destruction of Ngäbe-Buglé Reserved Lands With No Compensation in the Name of “Clean Renewable Energy”

-Last February, the most famous Panamanian in the world went for a routine medical check-up.
-The authorities used a decoy, and General Noriega, the country’s former military governor, was spirited back to his luxury detention centre, safe from prying eyes and a hungry press.
-Nonetheless, acres of news print around the world were lavished on the event, while a far more urgent unravelling Panamanian story dropped under the radar.
+In February 2011, the most famous Panamanian in the world went for a routine medical check-up.
+The authorities used a decoy, and General Noriega, the country’s former military governor, was spirited back to his luxury detention center, safe from prying eyes and a hungry press.
+Nonetheless, acres of news print around the world were lavished on the event, while a far more urgent unraveling Panamanian story dropped under the radar.